 - Stir in the chickpeas, tofu, and green peas gently (try not to break apart the tofu cubes).

-- Add the milk, heavy cream, toasted spice blend, water and stir.
+- Add the milk, heavy cream, toasted spice blend and bay leaf, water and stir.
 Bring the mixture to a boil.

 - Turn down the heat and cook for about 10-15 minutes until the sauce thickens a little.